Cadaques Spain Travel Guide

 Late 19th and early 20th centuries saw artists and intellectuals flock to the town.

-Salvador Dalí, the renowned surrealist, made his home here, finding constant creative drive in its light and coastline.
+Salvador Dalí, the renowned surrealist, made his home here, finding constant creative drive in its light and the coast.
 His presence drew other significant figures of the avant-garde, including Pablo Picasso, Joan Miró, Man Ray, Max Ernst, and Federico García Lorca.
 The town became a melting pot of creativity, where ideas shared freely against a backdrop of unspoiled nature.

 Whitewashed houses with blue trim, narrow cobblestone streets, and charming bougainvillea-draped alleys.

-An intimate look into Salvador Dalí's life and creative process in Portlligat.
+A cozy look into Salvador Dalí's life and creative process in Portlligat.
 Advance booking highly advised.

 Rugged landscapes, unique rock formations, and hidden coves suitable for hiking and exploration.